Marshall–Smith syndrome

-Marshall-Smith Syndrome, discovered in 1971 (Marshall, Graham, Scott, Boner, & Smith), is characterized by unusual accelerated skeletal maturation (usually starting before birth) and symptoms like conspicuous physical characteristics, respiratory difficulties, and mental retardation.
+Marshall-Smith syndrome, discovered in 1971 (Marshall, Graham, Scott, Boner, & Smith), is characterized by unusual accelerated skeletal maturation (usually starting before birth) and symptoms like conspicuous physical characteristics, respiratory difficulties, and intellectual disability.
 Cases described in the literature show a clinical variability regarding related symptoms.
 For instance, respiratory difficulties are ranging from absent to severe difficulties.

 Presentation

 The syndrome is a rare clinical disorder.